 The history of Epson America and our parent company, Seiko Epson Corporation, began with a heritage in watchmaking that led to the invention of the world's first quartz watch.
 Over a century later, Epson's innovation continues to provide the world with numerous technology "firsts".

-Our long tradition of introducing efficient, precise products will continue into the future - with the ongoing development of some of the most advanced micromechantronics capabilities for ultra fine, high precision processing.
+Our long tradition of introducing efficient, precise products will continue into the future - with the continued development of some of the most advanced micromechantronics capabilities for ultra fine, high precision processing.

 Daiwa Kogyo Ltd. (the predecessor of Seiko Epson Corporation) is established on the shore of Lake Suwa in Nagano, Japan.